Skip to content

 Mood Selector Joystick-navigable picker for all 16 moods + "ALL (RANDOM)"

-WiFi CYW43 STA mode, network scanning, on-screen keyboard for password entry
+WiFi CYW43 STA mode, network scanning (sorted by signal), on-screen keyboard for password entry

 NTP Time Sync Syncs RTC to pool.ntp.org on WiFi connect (UTC+2 CEST)